 The BAM 2021 Conference takes place from 31 August - 3 September.
 More information is available on the BAM website.

-If you are a doctoral candidate or an early career researcher and would like to apply for an APM-funded place at the event, contact Dr Christine Unterhitzenberger at by Monday, 31 May.
+If you are a doctoral candidate or an early career researcher and would like to apply for an APM-funded place at the event, contact Dr Christine Unterhitzenberger by Monday, 7 June.
 Preference will be given to applicants whose papers have been accepted for presentation at the event and/or who are unable to obtain funding from their institution.